|How dangerous are bears?

 Probability of Being Injured During An Encounter

-Encounter is essentially zero when you view from a:
+Encounter risk is essentially zero when you view from a:

 - boat at a site like Wolverine Creek in Alaska